faulhornlabs/qutility-frontier/README.md

 ## Acknowledgements

-One of the benchmarks implemented in this package (the **Clifford Volume Benchmark**) is included in the set of **Key Performance Indicators (KPIs)** defined within the **EU Quantum Flagship** initiative for quantum computing benchmarking.
+One of the benchmarks implemented in this package (the **Clifford Volume Benchmark**) is included in the set of **Key Performance Indicators (KPIs)** defined within the **EU Quantum Flagship** initiative for quantum computer benchmarking.
 The implementation provided here has also been collected as part of this initiative.

 For details, see: https://arxiv.org/pdf/2512.19653